ladaguedencre/ladaguedencre.github.io/_posts/2023-11-23-building-hub.md

 ![img](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/building_hub/building_hub_dark.jpg)

-The only part of this scheme not covered yet is a *Health Proxy* layer, which we implemented on a client side.
+On this scheme you can also see a *Health Proxy* layer, which we implemented on a client side.
 When a user opens our website, the AWS hosted web page is loaded.
 This page instantly tries to ping the *true leader* and decides where to route the request depending on leader availability.
-Statelessness of this proxy allows us to make it extremely lightweight and always have client-specific availability data, approaching close to zero downtime.
+Statelessness of this proxy allowed us to make it extremely lightweight and always have client-specific availability data, approaching close to zero downtime.

 ### Overengineering?
 Never heard of that
-To be written...
+It's easy to be tempted by a huge beautiful scheme where everithing interacts with everything and all situations are handled.
+It may even be fun to implement.
+What is not fun is supporting this kind of architecture.
+If you take the cost of labour in account, the emergency replication scheme depicted above just doesn't save any money if you need to change things frequently.
+Current state of the project is transition to some kind of micro-site architecture, where each independent part is a separate site, server or whatever it should be.
+Will it be the final chapter?
+Time will tell.